-Borrowing by Steiner.
+Borrowings by Steiner.
 The Company presently has no outstanding borrowings and its assets are unencumbered.
 Steiner presently has approximately \$1,416,000 in debt.
-After the Merger, Steiner intends to refinance and increase its indebtedness by approximately \$1,000,000 by borrowing \$2,400,000 from a bank to fund a cash distribution to shareholders prior to the Merger.
+Prior to the Merger, Steiner intends to refinance and increase its indebtedness by approximately \$1,000,000 by borrowing up to \$2,400,000 from a bank to fund a cash distribution to Michael S. Steiner and William K. Steiner prior to the Merger and to repay its line of credit.
+The Steiners have paid or remain obligated to pay income taxes on the distributions paid to them.
 The bank loan will be guaranteed by the Company and collateralized by a first security interest in the assets of Steiner and the Company.
 The bank loan is contingent, among other things, on a satisfactory review of current interim financial statements of Steiner and the Company, satisfactory credit and trade references on the Company and renewal of Steiner's existing line of credit, as to which, personal guarantees of William K. Steiner and Michael S. Steiner are to be released.
-The bank loan will contain financial covenants with respect to debt service coverage and leverage.
+The bank loan will contain financial covenants with respect to debt service coverage and leverage, the failure to comply with which can result in a foreclosure by the lender on the assets of Steiner and/or the Company.

 Dilution.
 The tangible net book value per share of the Company's Common Stock as of June 30, 1998 was approximately \$1.00 per share.
-The tangible net book value per share of Steiner's Common Stock as of June 30, 1998 was approximately \$.45 per share (after giving effect to the exchange of all of Steiner's Common Stock for 4,720,954 shares of the Company's Common Stock upon the consummation of the Merger).
-After giving effect to the pro forma adjustments and -15- assuming no other changes in the Company's or Steiner's tangible net book value since June 30, 1998, and that 4,720,954 shares of the Company's Common Stock are issued to Steiner's shareholders upon the consummation of the Merger, the tangible net book value per share of the Company's Common Stock would be approximately \$.55 per share, resulting in an immediate decrease in tangible net book value per share of approximately \$.45 for the Company's shareholders and an immediate increase in tangible net book value per share of approximately \$.10 for Steiner's shareholders.
+The tangible net book value per share of Steiner's Common Stock as of June 30, 1998 (based on the number of shares of the Company's Common Stock to be issued to Michael S. Steiner and William K. Steiner in consideration for the Merger) was approximately \$.41 per share (after giving effect to the exchange of all of Steiner's Common Stock for 4,720,954 shares of the Company's Common Stock upon the consummation of the Merger).
+After giving effect to the pro forma adjustments and assuming no other changes in the Company's or Steiner's tangible net book value since June 30, 1998, and that 4,720,954 shares of the Company's Common Stock are issued to Steiner's shareholders upon the consummation of the Merger, the tangible net book value per share of the Company's Common Stock would be approximately \$.55 per share, resulting in an immediate decrease in tangible net book value per share of approximately \$.45 for the Company's shareholders and an immediate increase in tangible net book value per share of approximately \$.14 for Steiner's shareholders.

-Absence of Market Prices of Steiner's Common Stock.
+No Assurance as to Market Price of the Company's Common Stock.
 Prior to the Merger, there has been a limited trading market for the Common Stock and Steiner's Common Stock has never been publicly traded.
 There can therefore be no assurances as to what the market price of the Company's Common Stock might be upon consummation of the Merger.

 No Present Intention to Pay Dividends.
-It is not the intention of the Company, to pay dividends in the immediate future.
+It is not the intention of the Company to pay dividends in the immediate future.
 Rather, it is anticipated that earnings will, for some period of time, be retained to help finance the accelerated growth of the Company and its business.
 See "-- Additional Effects of the Merger - Dividend Policy of the Company."